-The southern coastline of Norway is blessed with picturesque towns and filling villages around every corner.
+The southern coastline of Norway is blessed with picturesque towns and fishing villages around every corner.

 Southern Norway is almost unknown by international visitors, bar the odd cruise ship that docks at Kristiansand on its way to the fjords.
 But Norwegians know southern Norway as one of the country's best-kept secrets.
 In the summer, the climate is the best in the country and locals love nothing more than tootling around the idyllic islands and rocky coastlines in their small boats.